MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeDependency.md

----
+﻿---
-description: Adds a deployment type as a dependency to a dependency group in Configuration Manager. external help file: AdminUI.PS.AppMan.dll-Help.xml Module Name: ConfigurationManager ms.date: 01/02/2019
+description: Adds a deployment type as a dependency to a dependency group in Configuration Manager. external help file: AdminUI.PS.dll-Help.xml
+Module Name: ConfigurationManager
+ms.date: 01/02/2019
 schema: 2.0.0